-As London is one of the largest financial centers in the world, it is no surprise that the UK continues to be a progressive adopter of new innovations in AML and KYC, and a global leader in promoting corporate transparency.
+As London is one of the largest financial centers in the world, it is no surprise that the UK continues to be a progressive adopter of new innovations in AML checks and KYC checks, and a global leader in promoting corporate transparency.

 Unfortunately, London is also known as the “dirty money capital of the world,” with good reason as the National Crime Agency believes money laundering costs the UK over £100 billion every single year.

 Money laundering, identity fraud, and other types of financial crime pose a significant threat to the stability of not only the UK’s, but the global economy.
 In fact, the United Nations reports that financial crime accounts for 2-5% of the global GDP (around US$800 billion to US$2 trillion).

 In a bid to prevent financial crime, regulations and AML programs are regularly updated to reflect new techniques and changes in criminal behavior.
 However, AML and KYC compliance is not just a legal obligation.
 Adhering to regulations helps protect banks and fintechs, and their customers from harm.
 It can even enhance the reputation and trustworthiness of an organization.

 AML and KYC requirements for a financial institution or fintech in the UK.

 AML is enacted in UK law through several legal acts, principally:

 - The Electronic Identification and Trust Services for Electronic Transactions Regulations (2019).